f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab7/lab7.rst

 * Select your API Definition

-  .. note:: If you have not done the previous labs, you can create the API Definition now by following the instructions in the lab 2 -> :ref:`swagger-lab`.
+  .. note:: If you have not done the previous labs, you can create the API Definition now by following the instructions in the lab 2 -> :ref:`Link to import swagger <swagger-lab>`.
 Stop the lab when the Definition is created, and come back to this lab to select the API Definition and enable API Discovery.

 * Enable API Discovery
 * Select your Custom Sensitive Date Detection Policy